 Improve the sustainability performance of every new customer product.

 The production, use and disposal of electrical products touches on many global environmental and social issues; greenhouse gas emissions from energy consumption, resource depletion, the treatment of workers in the supply chain and the safe disposal, recycling or reuse of waste electrical products at the end of their working life.
 The impact of electrical products can outweigh the direct operational impacts of a business.
-While one product in a home may not seem to have a noticeable impact, across millions of customers this can add up to a huge impact.
+While one product in a home may not seem to have a noticeable impact, across millions of customers this really adds up.

 At Virgin Media, we want our products to have an environmental and social story we can all be proud of.
-Looking at the sustainability performance of our products as a whole and in comparison to our previous products enables us to take a more measured approach to our product development.
+Looking holistically at the sustainability performance of our products past and present means we can take a more considered approach to our product development.

-Following the creation of our product scorecard, we are actively working with our product suppliers to identify opportunities to improve the environmental and social impacts of new products as they are being developed.
-This includes energy efficiency, the amount of materials used, recycled content and recyclability, minimising packaging and ensuring the product follows accessibility guidelines.
+Following the creation of our product scorecard, a tool we’ve developed to measure and improve the sustainability performance of our products, we’re actively working with our product suppliers to identify opportunities to improve the environmental and social impacts of new products as they’re developed.
+This includes energy efficiency, the amount of materials used, recycled content and recyclability, minimising packaging and making sure the product follows accessibility guidelines.